LebToki/chatwire/README.md

-Kudos to @theokafadaris on this clean installation i'm trying to hack Open Models and adding them to the mix with this forked repo
+Kudos to [@theokafadaris](https://github.com/theokafadaris) on this clean implimentation i'm trying to hack Open Models and adding them to the mix with this forked repo

 # Chatwire